simeononsecurity/simeononsecurity.ch/content/articles/developing-secure-browsing-habits-for-a-safer-online-experience/index.en.md

 #### Limiting the Information You Share Online

 When using the internet, you need to be mindful of the information you share.
 In addition to avoiding providing unnecessary personal information, you should also be cautious about the types of websites you visit and the information you provide on those sites.
-For example, be wary of websites that ask for your credit card information or other sensitive data, especially if the site is not secure.
+For example, be wary of websites that ask for your credit card information or other sensitive data, especially if the site isn't secure.

 Another way to limit the information you share online is to use a **virtual private network (VPN)**.
 A VPN encrypts your internet connection, making it more difficult for hackers to intercept your data.
 It also masks your IP address, making it harder for websites to track your online activity.